 Forgot your username and/or your password?
 Click here.

 The Cersaie Business delegation organised in collaboration with the Emilia Romagna regional government and the Italian Trade Agency ITA consisted of around 100 leading architecture firms from the United States, Canada, France, Germany, the UK, the Baltic Republics, Scandinavia and the Gulf countries.
-Again this year Cersaie for Students attracted the participation of more than 3,100 high school and university students, who took part in a series of meetings on artificial intelligence and job building, while the lesson in reverse given by photographer Silvia Camporesi, which was attended by an audience of more than 1,000 students.
+Again this year Cersaie for Students saw the participation of more than 3,600 high school and university students, who took part in a series of meetings on artificial intelligence and job building, while the lesson in reverse given by film director Francesca Molteni was attended by an audience of more than 2,000 students.

-The enormous media interest in Cersaie was demonstrated by the presence of 889 journalists (510 Italian and 379 international) during the five days of the show and by the packed-out conversation events held in the 13 Press Cafés, where magazine editors discussed themes of topical interest with guests from the world of design and architecture.
+The strong media interest in Cersaie was reflected by the presence of 1044 journalists (618 Italian and 426 international) during the five days of the show and by the conversation events held in the 12 Press Cafés, where magazine editors discussed themes of topical interest with guests from the world of design and architecture.
 The international press conference was attended by more than 150 journalists from all over the world and featured addresses by the production activities officer for the Emilia-Romagna regional government Palma Costi and the Director General of ITA Roberto Luongo.

-The partnership with Bologna Design Week, now in its fourth year, offered a packed programme of evening events in the city of Bologna, centred around the headquarters in Palazzo Isolani.
-These events proved a big success with visitors to Cersaie and will be further developed in the coming years.
+The partnership with Bologna Design Week, now in its fifth year, offered a packed programme of evening events in the city of Bologna which proved highly popular with visitors to Cersaie and will see further development over the next few years.

 Cersaie Press Office - 30th September 2019 - firstname.lastname@example.org